HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 ## Consent propagation among third parties

 In this section, we examine how different third parties transmit user consent across the web. <a hreflang="en" href="https://petsymposium.org/popets/2024/popets-2024-0120.pdf">Previous research</a> has shown that third parties often rely on industry-standard frameworks to communicate consent information.
-In our analysis, we focus primarily on the IAB’s three consent standards: the Transparency and Consent Framework (TCF), the CCPA Framework, and the Global Privacy Platform (GPP).
+In our analysis, we focus primarily on the IAB’s three consent standards: the <a hrefland="en" href="https://iabeurope.eu/transparency-consent-framework/">Transparency and Consent Framework (TCF)</a>, the <a hreflang="en" href="https://iabtechlab.com/standards/ccpa/">CCPA Framework</a>, and the <a hrefland="en" href="https://iabtechlab.com/gpp/">Global Privacy Protocol (GPP)</a>.

 These frameworks define how consent information is encoded and shared between websites and third parties.
 We begin by identifying which consent standards are most prevalent among the third parties observed in our dataset.
 To determine which framework a third party uses, we rely on the presence of specific parameters in the request URLs.
 Details of the different standards are below: